Eeyore's Birthday Party: History

 Eeyore's Birthday Party began in 1963 as a spring party and picnic before the beginning of ‘dead week’, hosted by Plan II students and faculty, and first led by Lloyd Birdwell, an English graduate student at the University of Texas at Austin.
 It was named for Eeyore, a chronically depressed donkey in A. A. Milne's Winnie-the-Pooh stories who, in one story, believes his friends have forgotten his birthday only to discover they have planned a surprise party for him.
 Despite its name, the event does not fall on the official birthday of the fictional character.
-The original event featured a trashcan full of lemonade, beer, honey sandwiches, a live, flower-draped donkey, and a may pole (in keeping with the event's proximity to May Day).
+The original event was held at Eastwoods Park and featured a trashcan full of lemonade, beer, honey sandwiches, a live flower-draped donkey, and a may pole (in keeping with the event's proximity to May Day).
 For many years the party was a UT tradition, but subsequently the annual Birthday Party became a tradition in Austin's hippie subculture.

 When the festival moved from Eastwoods Park to Pease District Park in 1974, Austin-area non-profit Friends of the Forest Foundation, an organization which distributes funds to other area charities, began arranging for food and drink vendors at the festival.
 In the early 80s, the University YMCA took over production of the event, initiating adult beverage sponsorships and creating the child and adult costume contests, the first aid booth, the kiddie area, and many more features still happening at the event.
 By the mid-1980s, the Friends of the Forest had assumed primary production responsibilities such as arranging public services (toilets, buses, security, medics) and scheduling live music and family-oriented games and contests.
 The event is still known to most as a festival oriented towards modern hippies.
+Consumption of psychedelics is widespread among all demographic groups.
 It now boasts an annual attendance in the thousands.

-2020 was held online, as officials scrapped the physical party due to the COVID-19 pandemic.
+The 2020 festival was held online, as officials scrapped the in-person party due to the COVID-19 pandemic.